This page describes Transfer service for on-premises data, its requirements, and its features.

 When the transfer completes, you can view error samples within the Google Cloud Console.
 You can also review the transfer log for a catalog of files transferred and any errors.

-What requirements does Transfer Service for on-premises data have?
+Transfer service for on-premises data requirements

 To use Transfer for on-premises, you need: